Gin Wigmore: International Songwriting Competition

-Extended Play
+2008: career beginnings and Extended Play

 Extended Play was Wigmore's first EP.
 It was produced by Tony Buchen (Blue King Brown, The Whitlams, Macromantics, Kid Confucius) and contains the tracks "Hallelujah", "These Roses", "SOS", "Under My Skin", and "Easy Come Easy Go".
 Australian musician John Butler played ukulele on the song "SOS".
 Released in 2008, the EP peaked at number ten in the New Zealand charts.
 It was certified Platinum in New Zealand on 2 May 2010, selling over 15,000 copies.

 Extended Play was released in Australia on 2 August 2008 by Island Records.
 Wigmore was the first artist signed with Island Records, a partner company with Universal Music Group, Australia.
 She toured with Australian artist Pete Murray on his national tour in August/September 2008.
 Wigmore toured in 2008, including at the Cross Town Revue in Auckland, and in December 2008, toured with musicians John Mellencamp and Sheryl Crow in New Zealand.
 Her hit single "Under My Skin" was featured on an Air New Zealand advertising campaign, Nothing to Hide.

 Wigmore was featured in the 2009 song and video of "Brother" by a new group Smashproof, also from Auckland.

-Holy Smoke
+2009: Holy Smoke

 In 2009, Wigmore released her debut full-length album Holy Smoke, recorded with The Cardinals of Ryan Adams & the Cardinals fame.
 The first single from the album, "Oh My", debuted on the New Zealand Singles Chart at number twenty-one on 24 August 2009, moving to number seven the following week.
 It peaked at number four.

 Three other singles were released during 2010, "I Do" charted at no. 14 on the Official New Zealand Singles Chart, while the third single "Hey Ho" missed out on a top 20 position by charting just outside at no. 21.
 The fourth single taken from Holy Smoke was "Too Late For Lovers", and despite hitting no. 3 on the NZ40 Airplay chart, the single failed to crack the national Top 40.
 During the week of 30 May 2010, all four of Wigmore's singles from Holy Smoke appeared on the NZ40 Airplay Chart, 'Too Late For Lovers' #7, 'Oh My' #23, 'Hey Ho' #24, 'I Do' #37.

 The single "Oh My" was the theme track for the series The Almighty Johnsons.
 Wigmore's single "Hey Ho" appeared during the closing scenes of the Weeds Season 6 Finale.
 In September 2011, Home Improvement Retailer Lowe's began a new brand campaign featuring Wigmore's single "Don't Stop".
 Her song "Stealing Happiness" appeared in the TV movie "Tangiwai".